Skip to content

 Background on the Children and Families Commission

-In 2022, First 5 San Francisco merged with the Office of Early Care and Education to form the Department of Early Childhood.
-The Children and Families Commission continues to have oversight over the City’s Proposition 10 funds.
+In 2022, First 5 San Francisco merged with the Office of Early Care and Education.
+They formed the Department of Early Childhood.
+The Children and Families Commission still oversees the City’s Proposition 10 funds.

-Four seats on the Commission are reserved for representatives of City agencies:
+Four seats on the Commission are for City agencies:

 • Director of Public Health, or designee